markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

     Error: Overlapping Rows: These rows all match in the following case: age = 35

 Here we have a non-uniqueness: an age of 35 matches two lines, so the table cannot uniquely decide.
-So overlap-freedom is another thing that the solver can automatically check.
+So overlap-freedom is another aspect of correctness that the solver can automatically check.
 One more:

 ![](Decisions/SolverChecking2.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Af86acbf6-5925-4972-9b81-61d10c38bde1%28chapter07_decAndCalc%29%2F3051004821912859977)